6th Workshop on Education for High Performance Computing

 In this presentation, we will be explaining different corners and the rationale behind developing expertise in such a field with some real-life examples covering all the areas that are the foundation of computational engineering, especially in the age where we are seeing massive growth in the area of artificial intelligence (AI).

-Bio: Chiranjib, a senior member of IEEE and ACM, is the recipient of the 2003 Young Scientist Medal from the Indian Science Congress Association.
-Externally, he chaired the IEEE’s conference series on high-performance computing, data, and, analytics (www.hipc.org) from 2017-2023.
-He also serves on the advisory boards of several premier Indian academic institutions.
+Chiranjib has a Ph.D in Physics.
+He is a senior member of IEEE and ACM, and the recipient of the 2003 Young Scientist Medal from the Indian Science Congress Association.
+He was also the general chair of HiPC from 2017-2023.

 Session II – Tools and Experience (3 PM – 4 PM)